 - the SMF may set the UE IP address to a mapped N6 address, when using UE source IP address mapping at the Local PSA-UPF;

-- the SMF may provide N6 traffic routing information (in the DNS context information) that may contain the IP address and optional port number of the Local PSA-UPF, for HR-SBO in VPLMN, when using N6 tunneling between the L-PSA and V-EASDF.
+- the SMF may provide N6 traffic routing information (in the DNS context information) that may contain the IP address and optional port number of the Local PSA-UPF and the IP address and optional port number of the V-EASDF, for HR-SBO in VPLMN, when using N6 tunneling between the L-PSA and V-EASDF.
 If so, the V-EASDF shall also use the N6 traffic routing information of DNS Query messages to identify the DNS context matching an incoming DNS request.

+NOTE X: When using N6 tunneling, the V-EASDF sends the DNS query response message in the same N6 tunnel as the one on which the related DNS Query messages was received.